-Foreclosure Law Firm in North Carolina Providing Clients with Foreclosure Defense
+North Carolina Foreclosure Defense Lawyer

 When facing overwhelming debt, an unexpected expense or change in your income, it can be difficult to see the light at the end of the tunnel.
 Many people miss one or more mortgage payments during such times and it may appear that foreclosure of your home or other property is inevitable.
-But with a North Carolina foreclosure law firm on your side, you can get help stopping a foreclosure, get the right advice about your next course of action, and find the relief you need to keep your home or property.

 What is a Foreclosure?

 A foreclosure is a legal process that allows a creditor to obtain title to your home or real property if you default on the terms of your contract with the creditor.
 Most of the time the default is failure to pay the mortgage payment when it is due.
 However, there are many types of defaults, including not paying the real estate taxes, not keeping the property insured or failure to maintain the property.
-There are two types of foreclosure in North Carolina, Power of Sale foreclosure, which is the most common, and Judicial foreclosure, which may be used by creditors or a tax agency who has obtained a judgment or tax lien against your property.

 Detailed Foreclosure Process